 It’s easy to end up treating symptoms (popping a pill, putting on a band-aid) rather than addressing the underlying causes (eating nutritious foods and exercising).

-But it’s the willingness to delve into what those underlying causes of poor organizational health, that will differentiate those in it for the long-term versus those who’ll only be around for a short a time before they disappear.
+But it’s the willingness to delve into those underlying causes of poor organizational health that will differentiate those in it for the long-term from those who’ll only be around for a short a time before they disappear.